 The typical asking rate per listing is in the $20's per square foot per year.
 The Laurel region is going through a decrease in rates.
 In the last 3 months, the median rate decreased $2 per sqft per year.
 That's a 9% decline in rent.

-Compared to the rest of the Washington D.C. market, the Laurel submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Washington D.C. market, the Laurel region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 10 listings have been posted online, which means new listings are probably leasing quickly.
+In the last 90 days, 10 listings have come on the market, which means office spaces are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 180% of the office spaces in the Laurel are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+About 110% of the listings in the Laurel are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,500 sqft.
-Most buildings in this area are close to 2 stories.
+Most buildings in this market are approximately 2 floors.
 Most buildings in this area were built in 1988 and are Class B.